jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ```

 ## React Components
-An open source project sponsored by Facebook, [React][REACT] is a Javascript library that wraps
+An open-source project sponsored by Facebook, [React][REACT] is a Javascript library that wraps
 HTML elements in defined classes and functions for building user interfaces.
 React classes and functions are often
 defined in an extension of Javascript called JSX that is used to build components that can be assembled into
 larger, more complex user interfaces.
-For example, a relative simple JSX component could represent a title on a
+For example, a relatively simple JSX component could represent a title on a
 page with an HTML H1 tag with valid Javascript expression embedded between curly brackets:

 ```javascript